lapce/plugin-server-protocol/_overviews/psp/overview.md

 ## How it works

 The Plugin Server Protocol serves as an extension of the existing Language Server Protocol, which standardized how language tooling communicated with editors.
-Much of the communication and methods are inherited from it, though with some changes:

-- New fields in the initialize handshake to subscribe to events that the plugin wishes to receive.
-A plugin will receive only events it has subscribed to.
-- New methods are added for functionality expected by plugins.
-(Adding commands to the palette, settings information, starting LSP servers,etc.)
+Much of the communication and methods are inherited from it, though with some changes: new methods are added for functionality expected by plugins.
+(Adding commands to the palette, settings information, starting LSP servers,etc.).
+This allows to broaden a plugin capability to the scope of an entire editor!

 ## Capabilities